Dialectic As Transformative Interchange

 "I shall go on into a further degree of consciousness, but I must graduate to it.
 Our resistances are for development, as are your obstructions.
 We grow by overcoming, just as you do.
 You have to overcome definite obstructions, physically, materially.
 And also you have to overcome mass psychology."
 (Anne: One of the Invisibles who communicated with and through Betty White)|

 "As for me, when I shall go on into my next life, I do not know.
 They tell me it will be something comparable, but not quite as I know it here.
 I know there are future manifestations of consciousness, but I do not know their characteristics.
 I know I shall go on.
 I have had the experience of transition.
 You have not.
 When they say to me that I am going to experience further transitions, but that I am only going to experience something familiar to my being, I believe what I am told.
 There is an ultimate or supreme degree of consciousness."
-(Betty White)
+(Betty White, speaking from the afterlife, The Unobstructed Universe, 1940)

 After our terrestrial life, when we resume our life in the supersensible realm, our Activity will be to consciously and deliberately evolve toward our highest potential: unity with the Divine One.